Researchers Explore A Drug-Free Idea To Relieve Chronic Pain: Green Light

 So he kept doing it.

-He makes sure to tell the patients this is experimental – no one knows how well glasses work compared to the LED light, or how long you need to wear them.
+He makes sure to tell the patients that this is experimental — no one knows how well glasses work compared with the LED light or how long you need to wear them.

-"I didn't actually have to worry about whether these studies have been done because the side effects of giving someone green glasses is almost nil," he says.
+"I didn't actually have to worry about whether these studies have been done, because the side effects of giving someone green glasses is almost nil," he says.

-Dr. Mohab Ibrahim enjoys the simplicity of the treatment, too.
+Dr. Mohab Ibrahim enjoys the simplicity of the treatment too.

 "In my opinion, the most ideal drug or therapy is something that's first safe, effective and affordable," he says.